-Our mission focuses on improving quality of life for children and adults affected with these disorders.
-ADAA educates patients and their families about the disorders and helps them find treatment, resources, and support.
-ADAA strives to improve patient care by promoting implementation of empirically supported treatments and best practices across disciplines through continuing education and trainings and accelerating dissemination of research into practice.
-ADAA promotes scientific innovation and engages a diverse network of basic and clinical anxiety and depression researchers, and we further encourage the implementation of new treatments to clinicians.
+ADAA's mission focuses on improving quality of life for those with these disorders.
+ADAA provides education about the disorders and helps people find treatment, resources, and support.
+More than 11 million people from around the world visit ADAA's website each year with 38,000,000 website page views in 2019.
+ADAA strives to improve patient care by promoting implementation of evidence-based treatments and best practices across disciplines through continuing education and trainings and accelerating dissemination of research into practice.
+ADAA promotes scientific innovation and engages a diverse network of basic and clinical anxiety and depression researchers and providers encouraging the implementation of new treatments to clinicians.
 These commitments drive ADAA’s promise to find new treatments and one day prevent and cure these disorders.

 ADAA is about people.
 Our passion is helping people understand the disorders, find treatment, and recover.
 We educate people about all scientifically supported treatments so they can make informed decisions to best meet their individual needs.
 We support professionals who provide treatment and those who conduct research.
 We invest in the future by encouraging students and trainees.